curv3d/curv/docs/Theory.rst

 Constructive Solid Geometry
 ===========================
-Curv supports Constructive Solid Geometry (CSG) as a high level, easy to use, and expressive API for specifying geometric shapes.
+In a Constructive Solid Geometry (CSG) system, there is a set of primitive shapes, and operations for constructing new shapes by transforming and combining simpler shapes.
+The operations normally include boolean operations like union, intersection and difference, and affine transformations like translate, scale and rotate.

+Curv uses CSG as its high level geometry interface, and provides a rich set of predefined shapes and operations.

-Shapes are first class values, and are constructed by transforming and combining simpler shapes using a rich set of geometric operations.
+Curv is a pure functional language in which shapes are first class values, and CSG operations are functions that map shapes onto shapes.
+New CSG primitives can be defined using a low level geometry interface based on Function Representation.

 Code for the twisted, coloured torus::